 Susan Riese and Statesman Spaniels

 Statesman Welsh Springer Spaniels began in the mid 1970's when Susan Riese acquired her first Welsh Springer Spaniel.
 She became involved with showing Welsh in the breed ring with many trips cross country to find other Welsh springers for her dogs to compete against.
 There were fewer Welsh springers being shown back then, and finding the competition required long road trips.
 Susan also trained her first Welsh springer, Ch.
-Sugari's Sage of Sylabru, in obedience and hunted with her.
+Sugari's Sage of Sylabru CD in obedience and hunted with her.
 As a breeder Susan's main goal is producing healthy and happy family companions.
 Statesman is known for being one of the most open kennels for sharing health information, and Susan is proud of this reputation.
 Health and temperament are the main priorities in any good breeding program.

-Susan shares all known health information on Statesman dogs and puppies and feels that openly sharing health information (found on the Orthopedic Foundation for Animals website, www.ofa.org) is the best way to reduce the occurrence of health problems in the breed.
+Susan shares all known health information on Statesman dogs and puppies and believes that openly sharing health information (found on the Orthopedic Foundation for Animals website, www.ofa.org) is the best way to reduce the occurrence of health problems in the breed.
 Susan is an American Kennel Club Breeder of Merit, member of the Welsh Springer Spaniel Club of America, and a retired American Kennel Club judge of sixteen sporting breeds.

 Philosophy of Breeding